 Lawrence Taylor is a former professional football player who played for the New York Giants from 1981 to 1994.
-Lawrence Taylor is often regarded as one of the top football players ever, and arguably the best defensive player ever.
-Taylor during his time in his career won MVP, defensive player of the year three times, and was near the top of the record books for sacks.
-Taylor had a bit of a messy personal life off the field with drug problems and legal problems.
-He also was scammed and lost money in a company he owned.
-Taylor is best remembered for being the dominant player he was for the Giants, and helping them win two super bowls during his time with the team.
-While Taylor has a bit of a complicated legacy, he was enshrined in the Pro Football Hall of Fame in 1999 for his play during his career.
+Lawrence Taylor is often regarded as one of the greatest defensive players ever.
+During his career, Taylor won MVP, Defensive Player of the Year three times, and was near the top of the record books for sacks.
+Taylor is best remembered for being the dominant player he was for the Giants, and helping them win two Super Bowls during his time with the team.
+While Taylor has a bit of a complicated legacy, he was enshrined in the Pro Football Hall of Fame in 1999.

 - Birthday: February 4, 1959 (04-02-1959)

 - Education: University of North Carolina at Chapel Hill

 - Weight: 237 lbs (107.5kg)

 - Teams: New York Giants